Neftekamsk: Etymology

 The city is named after the Kama River and petroleum (нефть, neft in Russian).

 Geography

 The city's territory borders Krasnokamsky and Yanaulsky Districts.
 A road network connects the town to Ufa, Birsk, Yanaul, Agidel, Oktyabrsky, Izhevsk, Perm, and Kazan.
 The nearest railway station for long-distance trains is located in Amzya, 15 km away.
 There is a local train connecting Neftekamsk with Yanaul via Amzya.
 Neftekamsk Airport serves the city.

 History

 It was founded in 1957 after the discovery of an oil field in Krasnokamsky District.
 Town status was granted to it in 1963.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with seven rural localities, incorporated as the city of republic significance of Neftekamsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Neftekamsk is incorporated as Neftekamsk Urban Okrug.

+Politics

+In March 2019, Ratmir Mavliyev became the head of the city district administration.
+However, in March 2021, Eldar Sergeyevich Validov, who was initially his deputy, became the head of the city.
+Elections of deputies to the Council of the urban district of the city of Neftekamsk of the Republic of Bashkortostan of the fifth convocation in 2020 showed the following distribution of votes:

+Independent observers in Neftekamsk recorded violations during the elections to the City Duma, which were held early from 2am to 12pm on 13 September 2020.